Google Fiber Community Connections Terms of Service

 Using Your Own Network Router

-If you order Google Fiber under our Community Connections program we will provide you with a Network Box or you can use your own router.
+If you order Google Fiber under our Community Connections program we may provide you with a router or you can use your own router.
 If you do use your own router, you are responsible for making sure that your router is used in accordance with the Terms, including our Acceptable Use Policy, which is incorporated into these Terms.
 Although we hope to make the Service compatible with as many network routers as possible, we cannot guarantee that your router will work with the Service.
 You must use your own router if you use multiple static IP addresses.
+We suggest that you use your own router only if you’re comfortable managing it on your own, since we won’t be able to help you troubleshoot it.

 Using Google Fiber Services